-If there is one thing you should make yourself: it's homemade beef bone broth.
-Bone broth is loaded with the collagen needed for healthy bones and skin and can be sipped like tea or used in cooking in place of beef stock.
+If there is one thing you should make yourself, it's homemade beef bone broth.
+Bone broth is loaded with the collagen needed for healthy bones and skin and can be sipped like tea or used in cooking.
+In this recipe, I show you how to easily make a rich bone broth in a Crockpot.

-Aside from all of the good nutrition in this broth, it tastes terrific.
-The longer bone broth is cooked, the more flavor the broth has.
-For this reason, I cook the broth in my slow cooker so I can throw everything in the pot and forget about it for hours at a time.
+Aside from all the good nutrition in this broth, it tastes terrific.
+The longer bone broth cooks, the more flavor it has.

 The difference between a broth and a stock is the cooking time.
 A broth is cooked for up to 48 hours, and stock is cooked for three hours.